Do You Provide Respite Care ?

 How long will the report take to arrive?

 We aim to send the report to you within four weeks, however in exceptional circumstances this may take longer.

 We only send the report to the parents/carers, who are welcome to make copies and share it with whoever they wish.

 Can I use the bibic report to help my child access further support around special educational needs?

 Our bibic reports have been used to secure additional support in the past, although we cannot guarantee this, as it does depend on the professional you take it to.

 The bibic report is not designed specifically with this in mind, but rather as a clear indication of what difficulties your child is experiencing and a range of practical and effective methods to help them address those.
 We find that special needs services in schools will certainly consider our report when deciding what further services and support they can offer, as will health services when making diagnoses.

-If we have not been able to answer your question and you would like to speak to us, please do not hesitate to us a call on 01458 253344.
+If we have not been able to answer your question and you would like to speak to us, please do not hesitate to email us.
 We are always happy to answer your questions.